diem-project/dmWidgetTwitterPlugin/README.markdown

 dmWidgetTwitterPlugin allows to connect your site with twitter.
-It packages a Diem front widget to display tweets searched by keywords.
+It packages a Diem front widget to display tweets searched by keywords or by user.
+Also the profile image can be displayed.
 Uses http://code.google.com/p/phptwitterbot internally.
 The plugin is fully extensible.
 Only works with [Diem 5.0](http://diem-project.org/) installed.